jebestman/ImageAnalysis/README.md

 Image is cropped to conserve memory and also focus the program on the cell of interest.
 The skeleton file isolates results to the radial process.

+Image_Processing.py and main.py must be in the same directory.

 To run main.py through the command line:
 ```
 python main.py